lighttransport/nanolibc/README.md

 ## Supported platform

-* Windows(MSVCRT) : Most of libc functions are deligated to the function in MSVCRT.
+* Windows(MSVCRT/uCRT) : Most of libc functions are deligated to the function in MSVCRT/uCRT.
-* Linux : Use musl implementation.
+* Linux : Use musl implementation, llvm libc.
 * macOS : T.B.D.

 ## Supported functions